suncoast-devs/handbook/lessons/misc-quick-reference/git.md

 ## Amend a previous commit

-As long as the commit has not been `git push` yet you may change the message (and the contents).
+As long as the commit has not been `git push` yet, you may change the message (and the contents).

 ```shell